-Non-Executive Director - Appointed 12 September 2007
+Non-Executive Director - Appointed 12 September 2007 - Ceased 19 September 2019

-Mr Grimsey is the founding partner of Grimsey Pty Ltd, a CPA practice specialising in the provision of an integrated financial services package to its predominantly professional client base.
-He has been actively involved in the development, structuring and marketing of the financial services of the group and has been a key contributor to the growth of Australian Agricultural Investments Ltd and its controlled entities (the "AAI Group").
+Mr Grimsey passed away on 19 September 2019, having been a Director of the Company for more than 12 years..
+He was the founding partner of Grimsey Pty Ltd, a CPA practice specialising in the provision of an integrated financial services package to its predominantly professional client base.
+He had been actively involved in the development, structuring and marketing of the financial services provided by Grimsey's and had a deep commercial understanding of the projects the Company operates.